pau1a/Transcrypt/PDS.md

 Vertical rhythm prevents the jagged, restless appearance common in SaaS dashboards.
 It allows users to skim comfortably, even when processing dense information such as evaluation breakdowns.
+Marketing may expand spacing scales and use asymmetrical hero layouts to create narrative emphasis, provided spacing tokens are still used.

 Marketing pages use the same rhythm with slightly expanded spacing — never different spacing rules, simply different composition.